Volodymyr Dobrianskyi

-Volodymyr Dobrianskyi (Володимир Добрянський, born December 12, 1966, in Horodok) is a Ukrainian scientist, archaeologist, historian, speleologist, and researcher of antiquities, fortifications and toponymy.
+Volodymyr Dobrianskyi (Володимир Добрянський, born December 12, 1966, in Horodok, Ternopil Oblast) is a Ukrainian scientist, archaeologist, historian, speleologist, and researcher of antiquities, fortifications and toponymy.
 He became a member of the Ukrainian Society for the Protection of Historical and Cultural Monuments in 1981, the Shevchenko Scientific Society in 2000, and the National Union of Journalists of Ukraine from 2016 to 2020.
 He also co-founded the NGO "Alternative-Chortkiv".
 He also participated in liquidating the Chernobyl accident of the second category.

 Dobrianskyi comes from an ancient family of the Polish nobility with the coat of arms of Sas.

 Biography

 Dobrianskyi graduated from the Faculty of History of Yuri Fedkovych Chernivtsi State University in (1994), then worked as a history teacher in the Chortkiv region, and was secretary of the Historical and Educational Society "Memorial", a researcher at the Ternopil Regional Museum of Local Lore, the Chortkiv centralized library system, and a senior researcher at the Chortkiv Municipal Museum of Local Lore.

 From 1985 to 1987, Dobrianskyi served in the Ukrainian army.
 During his military service in the 3,238th military unit, he took part in the liquidation of the Chernobyl accident (from April–May 1986, and again from November 1986-January 1987).